Ownwn/PersonalSite/README.md

 ---

 A site I made to quickly access school links, along with my LLM wrapper.
 Rewritten from Svelte to React.
-The auth system is pretty rudimentary but it gets the job done.
+Some of the code is a little old as this was the project that I first learned JS with.

 ### Learning Experiences
 - General React state knowledge
 - Client/server sides, backend with Cloudflare Functions
+- Authentication using cookies
+- Good UX designs, with me as the tester

 ### Tricky problems
-- My cookie parsing was failing due to a check on cookies.length.
+- My cookie parsing was failing due to an extra cookie added by Cloudflare.
 This only occured on Safari, which led me down a bit of a red herring chase.
 - CSS scoping.
 In React, CSS can leak out to other pages.
 Solved using css modules